santiagoney/template-educativo/README.md

 Absolutely no guarantees or warantees are provided about the fitness of this software for any purpose whatsoever.
 Use this at your own risk.

+## Warnings

+Please carefully review all FX hash rules before you publish your project.
+Using this template may or may not increase chances of moderation of your project.
+Artists are responsible for following the rules of the platforms on which they mint.
+If you need help understanding the the rules always ask before publishing or minting.